 For more information on licensure, laws and regulations, applications, and additional information, and to contact the state licensing board directly, click here.

 Below are some answers to frequently asked questions.
 Please remember that NJATA is not associated with the new board, and any information obtained here is subject to change and are answered with the information we have gathered as members of the public.
 The most accurate information should be received from the Consumer Affairs Office and the new Board of Creative Arts and Activities Therapies.

 I'm not a NJATA member; how do I stay informed on what's going on with licensing?

-Become a NJATA member :-).
+Become a NJATA member!
 NJATA is an organization completely run by and relies on volunteers.
 Consider becoming a member and getting involved.
 This is the best way to ensure the health of this organization that represents art therapists in New Jersey.
 Members receive communication about updates regarding licensure via emailed Shoutouts.
 Shoutouts go out when we have updates (so sometimes it can feel like there hasn't been one in a while, and other times it can feel like a new update every few days).
 The Government Affairs Chair and Committee have also hosted several Town Hall meetings to talk about what has been going on with licensure.

 Why hasn’t my LAAT/LPAT application been approved?

 In June 2020, the Art Therapists Advisory Committee was abolished per the enactment of the Drama Therapists and Dance/Movement Therapists Licensing Act, P.L.
 2019, c.273, which created the new State Board of Creative Arts Therapies and moved all responsibilities of the Art Therapist Advisory Committee over to the new board.
 While there is a new board as of 8/17/2021, please be patient as the new board begins its responsibilities.
 The licensing board approves and issues licenses in the order received, with grandfathering applications as a priority.